-India is only behind China in terms of population.
+India is the 2nd highest populated Country after China.
 So, there is a high density of traffic prevailing on the roads of our country.
 Some extremely congested roads in India result in a lot of accidents.
-According to the Global Status Report on road safety by WHO in 2018, it is estimated that more than 2,99,000 people are killed in road accidents in India every year.
+According to the Global Status Report on road safety by WHO in 2019, it is estimated that more than 151,113 people were killed in road accidents in India.

 Driving in India is considered dangerous by many experts.
 Because of the increase in the number of accidental road deaths, the government of India came up with an updated and more strict Motor Vehicles (Amendment) Act in 2019.
 This Act was passed to promote the culture of safe driving in India.
 As part of the amendment, heavy fines have been introduced, so that no one can violate traffic rules.
 But before we talk about fines, let's discuss the importance of wearing a seat belt.

 Seatbelts are important safety features that, like airbags, help to protect a driver or passenger in case of an accident.
 People who do not wear seatbelts while driving put themselves in great danger.
 In addition to severe injury, not wearing a seat-belt could also hurt your motor insurance claim, if you will be involved in an accident.

 Wearing a seat belt have many benefits such as: